nrkno/dotnetskolen/README_EN.md

 dotnet run --project ./src/api/NRK.Dotnetskolen.Api.fsproj
 ```

-What we now get back is ASP.NET's serialization of the parsed date object.
+The response is ASP.NET's serialization of the parsed date object.

 ##### See that the test passes